tardate/LittleArduinoProjects/README.md

-# 240 Little Electronics and Arduino Projects
+# 241 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [DigitalInputWithAnalogPins](./playground/DigitalInputWithAnalogPins) - demonstrate how analog pins can also be used as a digital GPIO.
+> Latest addition:sparkles: [GeneralPurpose358](./Electronics101/AudioAmps/GeneralPurpose358) - test a general-purpose LM358 amplifier circuit.

 Just my collection of electronics projects, many involving an Arduino in one way or another.